Cloud Architecture Fundamentals (Intro to Kubernetes)

 Control Plane

-There are lots of components in control plane, each of which carries different functions.
+There are lots of components in the control plane, each of which carries different functions.
 We will cover the top four components here.

 Kube-APISever

-The APIserver is the front-end of control plane, which exposes Kubernetes APIs in REST API format and consumes JSON or YAML input.
-Users need to have Kubectl installed on local computer to interact with APIserver.
+The APIserver is the front-end of the control plane, which exposes Kubernetes APIs in REST API format and consumes JSON or YAML input.
+Users need to have Kubectl installed on a local computer to interact with APIserver.
 If EKS from AWS is used, eksctl is also needed.
 Both Kubectl and eksctl are command line utilities for communicating with Kube-APIServer.

 Cluster Store

 Cluster can be considered as the database (key value store) of the cluster.
 It saves the cluster state and configuration.
 Most of Kubernetes implementations use etcd as its backing store.
-Hence, sometimes Cluster store is called etcd.
+Hence, sometimes the Cluster store is called etcd.

 Kube-controller-manager

-Within control plane, there are several controllers, such as node controller, job controller, deployment controller, etc. As its name states, Kube-controller-manager manages all controllers and sometimes is called “control of controllers”.
+Within the control plane, there are several controllers, such as node controller, job controller, deployment controller, etc. As its name states, Kube-controller-manager manages all controllers and sometimes is called “control of controllers”.

 Kube-scheduler